ld4mbse/oslc-adapter-amesim/README.md

 4. Select the project, right-click -> Properties.
 Select Java Compiler and select 1.8 in the drop down menu next to the JDK compliance setting as highlighted below.

-### 7. Checking active Python interpreter
-Make sure that you have already installed AMESim.
-A Python interpreter is typically installed together with AMESim.
-You can check if you have already installed Python on your Windows machine by typing ”python -V” in the command prompt window.
-Launch the command prompt by clicking on Start->All Programs-> Accessories-> Command Prompt.
-You may have multiple Python interpreters installed on your computer.
-You can check your active Python interpreter on your Windows machine by typing ”which python” in the command prompt window.
-It should refer to the Python interpreter provided by AMESim.

-Note: if your active Python interpreter is different than the one provided by AMEsim:

-- run the python.bat file located in your AMESim installation folder
-- set the PATH environment variable such that it first refers to the python distribution of AMESim before any other Pyhton distribution
-- set the PYTHON_HOME environment variable to point to the python distribution of AMESim

 ### 7. Manual configuration

 Specify the port number of the OSLC AMESim adapter service of in the config.properties file under edu.gatech.mbsec.adapter.amesim/configuration.
 By default, port 8282 will be used.
 As an example displayed below, the port number is set to 8282.